belom88/visgl-addons/packages/vehicle-layer/README.md

 _default_: [255, 255, 255]

-_description_: deck.gl accessor that transforms vehicle data to the vehicle color
+_description_: deck.gl accessor that transforms vehicle data to the vehicle color.

 ### get3dColor